 Jump to Camino Portugués Stages

-As the Spiritual Variant grows more enormous in popularity, it carries with it a lot of hype!
+As the Spiritual Variant continues to grow in popularity, it carries with it a lot of hype!
 I hadn't heard a single negative thing about this route from the moment my interest in it first arose.
 The question that I asked myself before embarking on this pilgrimage is this: Does the Variante Espiritual live up to its hype?

 I can answer with a resounding "Yes!"
-Any lengthy walking pilgrimage can be a transformative adventure, promising self-discovery, a physical challenge and even more "Camino Magic" as we can call it.
-This route truly offers it all.
+Any lengthy walking pilgrimage can be a transformative adventure, promising self-discovery, a physical challenge, and even more "Camino Magic" as we can call it.
+This route truly offered it all.

 For me, this route was the most enchanting of any part of any Camino de Santiago that I have walked.
 That's a lot of hype, isn't it?